 Rather hotel loyalty programs have certain minimum requirements to earn status with them (this could be 50, 75, or 100 nights per year, depending on the benefits).
 Status gets you benefits like room upgrades, late check-out, free breakfast, etc.

-When I use the term “elite night,” I mean you’re getting credit that qualifies towards earning status in the program.
-If a credit card gets you 15 elite nights, that doesn’t get you any free nights in hotels, but rather it gets you closer to earning status with a program, since it’s the equivalent of having spent 15 nights in a hotel when it comes to the progress towards status.
+When I use the term “elite night,” I mean you’re getting credit that qualifies toward earning status in the program.
+If a credit card gets you 15 elite nights, that doesn’t get you any free nights in hotels, but rather it gets you closer to earning status with a program, since it’s the equivalent of having spent 15 nights in a hotel when it comes to the progress toward elite status.

 Which Marriott credit cards offer 15 elite nights?

-Marriott has credit cards issued by both American Express and Chase, and several of them offer 15 elite nights towards status annually just for having the card.
-The following Marriott credit cards each earn 15 elite nights per year (four are open to new applicants, while four are older cards that are no longer open to new applicants):
+Marriott has credit cards issued by both American Express and Chase, and several of them offer 15 elite nights toward status annually just for having the card.
+The following Marriott credit cards each earn 15 elite nights per year (five are open to new applicants, while four are older cards that are no longer open to new applicants):

-- Marriott Bonvoy Brilliant™ American Express® Card (review)
+- Marriott Bonvoy Business® American Express® Card (review)

 - Marriott Bonvoy American Express Card (no longer open to new applicants)